16. Boy Meets Frog, Again

 She hopped in front of us, and began to explain.

 “I was a heroine once, and Ream was my villain.
 He was the fiercest that we had ever seen, and the first and only King of the Dragons.
 Back then Ream had been taking elves and making them fight for him.
 Tryt said he’d never seen a creature so skilled at building an army.
 It was my job to stop him, and it was a great honor.
 Tryt kept assuring me they would be telling our tale until the end of time.
 Except, it didn’t go the way it was supposed to.”

 “No kidding,” said Soy.
 I nudged him from behind.
 We had lost the backpacks in the dark cloud and Soy was getting hangry (hungry and angry at the same time).

 Deli went on, “The plan was for me to find him in his lair using a secret entrance.
-The fairies had found it for me behind a waterfall.
+The fairies had located it behind a waterfall.
 I would catch him by surprise and defeat him with my stonegold bow.
 But that’s not what happened.
 I found the entrance without a problem and swam in through a small rock pool.
 But, when I crawled out, Ream was waiting for me with his army of elves.
-With almost all the magic I had, I was able to get one shot off, wounding him.
-I used the last of my lore to create this disguise.
-Quickly, I jumped into a stream running through the walls and out into the base of the waterfall.
+Summoning almost all the magic I had, I was able to get one shot off, wounding him.
+I used the rest of my lore to create this disguise.
+Quickly, I jumped into a stream running through the walls and floated out into the base of the waterfall.
 The blow had broken Ream’s magical hold on the elves, but he had gotten away.
 Tryt tried to find Ream himself, but he never succeeded.
 I had failed.
 Ever since then, Ream has been gathering his strength and building his new army.
 His fairy army.”

 “Why you?
 Why was it your job to save the elves?”
 I asked.